HritikDoshi/Menu_Card/README.md

 # Menu_Card

-It was a small assignment of creating a menu card just like shown in an image formate.
+It was a small assignment of creating a menu card just like shown in an image format.

 [Demo](https://hritikdoshi.github.io/Menu_Card/index.html)